evangalen/home-assistant-frontend/workshop/03-ast-grep-intro-structural-search.md

 ast-grep --pattern 'console.log($_, $_)'
 ```

-**NOTE**: the syntax in Opengrep, that we'll use later in this workshop, for a (single) meta-variable is exactly the
+💡 **NOTE** the syntax in Opengrep, that we'll use later in this workshop, for a (single) meta-variable is exactly the
 same as the syntax in ast-grep, **except** for `$_ARG` that in Opengrep is
 [**not anonymous**](https://semgrep.dev/docs/writing-rules/pattern-syntax#anonymous-metavariables) and therefore does
 capture its AST node.